China says has no intent to play 'Game of Thrones' but warns on sovereignty

 UNNECESSARY DAMAGE

-Wang told an event organized by the U.S.-China Business Council that the trade war was inflicting unnecessary damage on both countries, raising costs for American firms, pushing up consumer prices and dampening U.S. growth potential.
+Wang told an event co-hosted by the National Committee on U.S.-China Relations and the U.S.-China Business Council that the trade war was inflicting unnecessary damage on both countries, raising costs for American firms, pushing up consumer prices and dampening U.S. growth potential.

 He warned that the United States should not try to force China to change its development model nor de-couple the two economies, saying such efforts were unworkable.